 FileMaker released FileMaker Pro 14 in May 2015.
 FileMaker Pro 14 is currently being evaluated.

-FileMaker Pro versions 13.0.x and 14.0.x appear to function as expected with Windows 10.
-However, as yet there has been no statement of support from FileMaker, Inc.
+FileMaker Pro versions 13.0.x and 14.0.x appear to function as expected with Windows 10, but only FileMaker Pro verions 14.0.1 and above are officially supported by FileMaker, Inc.

 OS X compatibility